Teona Todadze

-Teona Todadze (თეონა თოდაძე, born March 3, 1993) is a Georgian women's football midfielder.
+Teona Todadze (თეონა თოდაძე, born March 3, 1993) is a Georgian women's football midfielder who plays for WFC Lanchkhuti.
 She played in the Turkish First League for İlkadım Belediyespor with jersey number 99.
 She is a member of the Georgian national team since 2009.

 Playing career

 Club

 Teona Todadze played in the club FC Baia Zugdidi, which became Georgian champion in the 2009–10 season.
 After dissolving of the Georgian women's league in 2010, she moved to Turkey, and signed with Adana İdmanyurduspor to play in the 2012–13 Turkish Women's First Football League.
 After appearing two full seasons and a half season for the Adana-based team, she moved in February 2015 to İlkadım Belediyesi Yabancılar Pazarı Spor in Samsun.

 She debuted at the 2010–11 UEFA Women's Champions League – Group 5 playing for FC Baia Zugdidi against the Italian team AGSM Verona on August 7, 2010.
 She participated in three qualifying round matches.